AwesomeBFM/ColorfulChat/README.md

 Chat color plugin for Spigot/Paper

+## Get The Plugin
+The plugin is available for free on [Modrinth](https://modrinth.com/colorful-chat).
+There is a SpigotMC version, but it is no longer being updated due to not earning ad revenue there.

 ## Features
 - Easy to use GUI with all Minecraft Colors
 - Each player gets to chose their own color